Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/82-lifecycle-management/guide.en-gb.md

 ---
-title: "Nutanix on OVHcloud Lifecycle Policy"
+title: "Nutanix on OVHcloud -  Lifecycle Policy"
-excerpt: "Nutanix on OVHcloud"
+excerpt: "The lifecycle policy is provided to help customers understand the underlying reasons for version or range changes, evaluate the impact of each phase of the lifecycle on the service, and prepare for the transition to a new version or range."
-updated: 2025-12-18
+updated: 2025-12-19
 ---

 > [!warning]